fairDataSociety/beeson/README.md

 // it does not allow to override with value outside its defined type beeSon1.json = 456.789 //throws AssertJsonValueError: Wrong value for type number (integer)... beeSon1.json = 'john doe' //throws error as well
-// get JSON description of the DNA dnaJson = beeSon1.dnaManager.getDnaObject()
+// get JSON description of the TypeScpecification typeSpecificaitonJson = beeSon1.typeSpecificationManager.getDnaObject()
-// initialize DnaManager with this DNA JSON description dnaManager = DnaManager.loadDnaObject(dnaJson)
+// initialize DnaManager with this TypeScpecification JSON description typeSpecificationManager = DnaManager.loadDnaObject(typeSpecificaitonJson)
-// initialize new BeeSon object with the same DNA that beeSon1 has beeSon2 = new BeeSon({ dnaManager })
+// initialize new BeeSon object with the same TypeScpecification that beeSon1 has beeSon2 = new BeeSon({ typeSpecificationManager })
 // set number value for beeSon2
 beeSon2.json = 789
 // serialize beeSon object